 Chris Ippolito 23:16

 You were saying that the exercise being somebody sits down, they list out the things that are important to them.
-And not necessarily that it has to be five, but maybe we’ll use three or five as an example.
-But things like health being in that top five category I would assume is probably quite popular.
+Not necessarily that it has to be five, but maybe we’ll use three or five as an example.
+Things like health being in that top five category I would assume is probably quite popular.
 Would you say that it would have to be more specific?
 Because for me health is important.

 Allen Funston 24:17

 I tend to advocate that we get a little bit more specific.
-From health I tend to focus either on physical wellness, mental wellness, and spiritual wellness.
-And the specific behaviors within that are obviously up to the individual.
-Right?
-And they don’t have to choose all three.
+From health, I tend to focus either on physical wellness, mental wellness, and spiritual wellness.
+The specific behaviors within that are obviously up to the individual, right?
+They don’t have to choose all three.
 Some people don’t value physical wellness in the grand scheme of things.
-They’re happy not being athletic, right?
-But they’re in a good headspace or good spiritually, whatever the case might be.
-And no judgment, people get to choose whatever they want.
+They’re happy not being athletic, but they’re in a good headspace or good spiritually, whatever the case might be.
+No judgment.
+People get to choose whatever they want.

 Chris Ippolito 24:49

-Okay, that helps, I think that helps.
+Okay, that helps.
+I think that helps.
 Health would be too broad.
-If when you’re coaching somebody and they were to share health, you would say, “Okay, what kind?,” right?
-Physical, mental, or emotional.
+If when you’re coaching somebody and they were to share health, you would say, “Okay, what kind—physical, mental, or emotional?”
 That’s perfect.
-Then what about relationships?
+What about relationships?
 Again, too broad?

 Allen Funston 25:12